 Maintenance Protocols and Best Practices

-Establishing a comprehensive maintenance schedule is very important in preventing acid formation.
+Establishing a comprehensive maintenance schedule is critical in preventing acid formation.
 This schedule should include quarterly inspections, annual deep cleanings, and immediate responses to any detected issues.
 During maintenance, technicians should check for signs of moisture ingress, such as ice formation on evaporator coils or unusual odors emanating from the system.
 They should also test the acidity of the refrigerant using specialized kits, which can measure pH levels and identify the presence of harmful acids.

 Professional Intervention and System Design